 The Trust is run by a small group of volunteers so that our administrative costs are low.
 We ensure that money donated by the Trust is used wisely and for the purpose for which it is intended.

 Since the charity was registered over £1.5m has been raised for the school.

-If you add your email address to our Mailing List we can keep in touch with you and send you our occasional newsletter.
+If you add your email address to our Mailing List we can keep in touch with you and send you our newsletter.

 John Clark was a scholar at St Peter's College, Oxford, reading Philosophy, Politics and Economics.
 He trained as a teacher in inner city Liverpool.
 He was Head of Economics and Politics, first at Ellesmere College and then at Eton College, before serving as a House Master at Eton for 13 years.
-At Eton he was actively involved in sport, drama and music.

 Sir Stuart Rose was made a Life Peer on the 17th September 2014.
 Lord Rose has worked in retail for over 40 years, starting as a management trainee at Marks & Spencer and then the Burton Group.
 He became successively Chief Executive of Argos, Booker, Arcadia Group amd Marks & Spencer.
 In 2010 he retired from the Chairmanship of Marks & Spencer.
 He is currently Chairman of Ocado.
-He chairs Business in the Community and is Chairman of Britian Stronger in Europe.
+He chairs Business in the Community and is Chairman of Britain Stronger in Europe.
 Stuart's early childhood was spent partly in Dar es Salaam and Morogoro, Tanzania.
 He is a qualified pilot and is interested in wine.

 He has generously funded several projects at DCT Mvumi Secondary School.
 His generous donations to Mvumi have funded the Rose Scholarships, the Harry Rose House hostel and the school's fresh water bore hole.